Nanech/SmartLab/readme.md

 * Validation of code from email
 * API connection

 * RegEx
     * Auth Fragmet
     * Card Creation

 * Fragments
-    * Auth with Buisness Logic
+    * Auth with BL
-    * EmailCode
+    * EmailCode with BL
-    * OnBoarding with Buisness Logic
+    * OnBoarding with BL
-    * ProfileCardCreate
+    * ProfileCardCreate with BL
-    * PassCode Creation and Auth with Business Logic
+    * PassCode Creation with BL

 * Preference Manager
     * Walkthought Screens